RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 The Rune School Spelling System is pretty much a point for point recreation of the [Shavian ReadLex Spelling Standard](https://readlex.pythonanywhere.com/spellingprinciples/).

-The idea is that you can use the ReadLex dictionary and swap things out for runes.
+The idea is that you can use the ReadLex dictionary and swap Shavian out for runes.

 See a mapping of the vowels below: